 These are the major costs of selling property:

 - the estate agent’s commission for selling the property.
-The fee is usually 5 – 8% of the property selling price, plus VAT of 14%.
+The fee is usually 5 – 8% of the property selling price, plus VAT.
 If you are selling property privately then there would be no estate agent’s commission but you would have upfront marketing costs.
-At Steeple, with our low commission model, we charge far less for both our Regular service and Private Sale Assist service.
+At Steeple, with our low fixed commission model, we charge far less!

 - costs for electrical, beetle (if you have a coastal property), electric fencing (if relevant), gas (if relevant) and plumbing (if in Cape Town) compliance certificates.
 These certificates each cost R500 and up, but if problems are discovered then you also have to pay for the necessary work to be done before the certificate can be issued.